JosephSilber/page-cache/readme.md

 ]);
 ```

 Every post will now be cached to a file under the `public/page-cache` directory, closely matching the URL structure of the request.
-All subsequent  requests for this post will be served directly from disk, not even hitting your app.
+All subsequent  requests for this post will be served directly from disk, never even hitting your app!

 ### Clearing the cache